CiscoCollabTME/awesome-python/README.md

 For all of the great Webex developer resources, check out [awesome-webex](https://github.com/CiscoDevNet/awesome-webex).

 ### Webex Teams
+- [QAaaS](https://github.com/CiscoCollabTME/qaaas) - Code created that leverages AWS, Watson Assistant, and MongoDB to provide a bot that handles questions and answers, and routes unknown answers to defined subject matter experts.

 ### Python
 - [Heroku Parrot Bot](https://github.com/lorashley/heroku_parrot) - a sample bot that repeats what is said to it, deployed on heroku